-What Are Domain Name System Security Extensions?
+What Are Domain Name System Security Extensions (DNSSEC)?

 Domain name system security extensions (DNSSEC) are a set of protocols that add a layer of security to the domain name system (DNS) lookup and exchange processes, which have become integral in accessing websites through the Internet.
 While DNSSEC cannot protect how data is distributed or who can access it, the extensions can authenticate the origin of data sent from a DNS server, verify the integrity of data and authenticate nonexistent DNS data.

 Understanding DNSSEC first requires a basic knowledge of how website addresses work.
 The actual Internet protocol (IP) addresses used by websites are a series of numbers separated by dots.
 Although this address system is very efficient for computers to read and process, it is extremely difficult for people to remember.
 To solve this problem, domain names are attached to the numeric IP addresses.
 What has come to be known as website addresses are actually domain names.

 Domain name information is stored and accessed on special servers, known as domain name servers, that convert domain names into IP addresses and vice versa.
 The top level of the DNS resides in the root zone where all IP addresses and domain names are kept in databases and sorted by top-level domain name, such as .com, .net and .org.

 When DNS was first implemented, it did not include any security, and soon after being put into use, several vulnerabilities were discovered.
 As a result, a security system was developed in the form of extensions that could be added to existing DNS protocols.
 This system was later vetted, modified and approved as a standard by the Internet Engineering Task Force (IETF).